 Seasonal malaria chemoprevention (SMC)

-Seasonal malaria chemoprevention is defined as the intermittent administration of full treatment courses of an antimalarial medicine to children during the malaria season in areas of highly seasonal transmission.
+Seasonal malaria chemoprevention is defined as the intermittent administration of full treatment courses of an antimalarial medicine to children in areas of highly seasonal transmission during the malaria season.

 Across the Sahel sub-region, most childhood malarial disease and deaths occur during the rainy season, which is generally short (3-4 months).
-Giving effective malaria treatment at monthly intervals during this period has been shown to be 75% protective against uncomplicated and severe malaria in children under five years of age.
-SMC is also cost-effective and safe and can be administered by community-health workers.
+Giving effective antimalarial treatment at monthly intervals during this period has been shown to be 75% protective against uncomplicated and severe malaria in children under 5 years of age.
+SMC is cost-effective and safe and can be administered by community-health workers.
 In areas where SMC is implemented, intermittent preventive treatment in infants (IPTi) should not be deployed.